DanielOaks/BA-4chan-thread-archiver/README.rst

 Wishlist
 =========

-* Turn the functions into an independent class
-* Download CSS and convert HTML to use them
 * Prompt user for metadata information.
 * Define the ``.chan.zip`` format for 4chan thread archive transfer
 * Create a PyQt GUI